Community Engaged Scholars

 Master of Multimedia, Photography and Design

-Diana has helped to facilitate dual language literacy programming at La Casita and has also supported the women’s program during her master’s program at SU.
+Diana helped to facilitate dual-language literacy programming at La Casita and also supported the women’s program during her master’s program at SU.
 While completing her thesis project, Diana’s interest in highlighting the Latino community of Syracuse led her to become a participatory storyteller, volunteering at La Casita weekly and developing relationships with numerous community members.
 In collaboration with La Casita’s bilingual library, she assisted in a weekly workshop focused on improving children’s reading and literacy skills, and she also dedicated her time to supporting La Casita’s women and moms at monthly luncheons and special events.

 Alyssa Nuñez Tapia ’26